Robert Hayling: Legacy

 His early and steadfast leadership in the cause of civil rights in St. Augustine has been recognized in many ways.
 He was a 2012 Recipient of the Florida A&M University Distinguished Alumni Award; received a Doctor of Humane Letters from Florida Memorial University and that school's Nathan W. Collier Meritorious Service Award "recognizing his courage, vision, fortitude, and service on behalf of mankind;" and was honored at the Florida Dental Association's convention in 2015.
 After his death, a memorial tribute was held in the rotunda of the state capitol building.

 The largest park in St. Augustine was named in his honor: Dr. Robert B. Hayling Freedom Park.

 Hayling has been written about in many books of civil rights history: by Taylor Branch, David Colburn, Deric Gilliard, Andrew Young, Ralph Abernathy, Dan Warren, and others.
-Before his death, he was the outstanding surviving grassroots leader of the civil rights movement of the 1960s, and he is frequently hailed as "the father of the Civil Rights Act of 1964."
+Before his death, he was one of the outstanding surviving grassroots leaders of the civil rights movement of the 1960s.